Kierrie Johnson: BC Lions

 Johnson signed as a free agent with the BC Lions on May 26, 2011.

 Johnson was released by the Lions on October 25, 2012.

 Saskatchewan Roughriders

 Johnson signed with the Saskatchewan Roughriders on November 10, 2012.
+He was on the injured list when the Roughriders won the 101st Grey Cup in 2013.

 Ottawa Redblacks

 After two seasons with the Roughriders, Johnson signed with the Ottawa Redblacks on February 18, 2014.
 Johnson only played in Ottawa's first four games of the season before spending the rest of the season on injured reserve.
 During those four games, he was the team's leading receiver, amassing 214 yards on 17 receptions.
 He was released on April 23, 2015.

 Toronto Argonauts

 On May 6, 2015, Johnson signed with the Toronto Argonauts.
+He began the 2015 season on the injured list and was later released on August 11, 2015.

+Coaching career

+It was announced on January 8, 2026, that Johnson had joined the Toronto Argonauts to serve as the team's wide receivers coach.